johnmathews/johnmathews.is/data/blog/long-life.md

    stress.
 Okinawans take a few moments each day to remember their ancestors;
    Adventists pray; Ikarians take a nap; and Sardinians do happy hour.

 4. **80% Rule**.
-A 2500-year old Confucian mantra[^3] to be said before meals
-   reminds people to stop eating when their stomachs are 80% full.
 The 20% gap between not being hungry and feeling full could be the difference between losing weight or gaining it.
 People in the Blue Zones eat their smallest meal in the late afternoon or early evening, and then, they do not eat any more the rest of the day.

 5. **More Plants, Less Meat**.
 Beans, including fava, black, soy, and lentils, are the cornerstone of most centenarian diets.
 Meat—mostly pork—is eaten on average only